Kirky-X/quantum_log/README_EN.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache--2.0 License.
 See the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing